MicrosoftDocs/power-platform/power-platform/admin/troubleshooting-unblock-urls-required.md

 2. Click or tap the **Security** tab > **Trusted sites** > **Sites**.

-3. In **Add this website to the zone**, type the URL for your Dynamics 365 for Customer Engagement apps (online) organization.
+3. In **Add this website to the zone**, type the URL for your Dynamics 365 apps organization.
 For example, https://contoso.crm.dynamics.com

 4. Click or tap **Add** > **Close** > **OK**.